TimHanewich/ranger/readme.md

 ## Design File
 Ranger's design file (Blender) can be downloaded [here](https://github.com/TimHanewich/ranger/releases/download/1/ranger7.blend).

+## Communication Protocol
+Azure Queue Storage will be used for bidirectional communication between the rover and a central command system.
+Two queues will be used (existing within the same storage account) - one for sending commands from the central command system ("controller" in this relationship) to the car and one for sending messages from the car to the central command system.

+The messages exchanged will be in JSON format.
+Images can be shared from the car to central command by encoding these images in base64.

+The minimum resolution that can be captured on the Logitech C270 is 160x120 (160 pixels in width, 120 pixels in height).
+This is a combined 19,200 pixels.
+With each pixel having three values (R,G,B), this would mean each image is 57,600 bytes.
+However, to save on bandwidth, monochrome (black and white) images will be used.
+This reduces the footprint of each image from 57,600 bytes down to 19,200 bytes, or one byte per pixel.
+Here is [an example 160x120 image in full color](https://i.imgur.com/pwf6wCL.jpeg) and here is [the monochrome version of that image](https://i.imgur.com/kpKrpUn.png).

+The full image capturing and transmitting process will be the following:
+1. Image is capture using fswebcam (saved locally to system).
+2. Python script uses PIL to loop through each pixel of the image and "average" each pixel into a single monochrome value.
+3. These monochrome byte values are added to a `bytearray`, which will total 19,200 bytes.
+4. Python converts this `bytearray` into a base64-encoded string.
+5. This base64-encoded string is posted as a message to Azure Queue Storage, included within a broader JSON object.
+6. This queue message is received and the JSON object is deserialized in the central command system (likely .NET-based).
+7. The base64-encoded string is extracted from the JSON object and converted to `byte[]`.
+7. The central command system, written in .NET, uses `System.Drawing` to reconstruct the monochrome image, looping through each byte in the `byte[]` byte array and filling in each pixel one by one.
+8. The resulting image is saved and/or shown to the user of the central command system.

 ## How to set up a script to run on a Raspberry Pi (linux) on bootup:
 Open the crontab editor:
 ```